 Another solid National Geographic Kids title, with their signature engaging vocabulary and top-notch photographs.
 This primer on plant life is an asset to any science unit.

-This title lays out historic and current perspectives on agriculture for middle grade students in an engaging format.
-It includes plenty of beautiful pictures of kids and adults.
-With a good balance of conceptual information and memorable facts, this book will definitely get kids thinking about what’s on their plates.
-(Don’t miss the rest of the titles in the Orca Footprints series.)
+If you’re looking for Earth Day books for kids that teach about sustainable food, check out this title.
+It lays out historic and current perspectives on agriculture for middle grade students in an engaging format.
+With a good balance of photos, conceptual information, and memorable facts, this book will definitely get kids thinking about what’s on their plates.
+(Don’t miss the rest of the titles in the Orca Footprints series, also.)

 Only a tree knows how to be a tree…and only a bird, fish, water, and Earth know how to be themselves.
 This celebration of uniqueness could inspire yoga or book theater, student poetry, artwork and more.